-The company is a global manufacturing company with its headquarters in the USA.
-It has plants across the world.
-My client is the European Employee Development Director.
-He looks after management and organisation development across Europe, including Eastern Europe and Russia.
+The company was a global manufacturing company with its headquarters in the USA and plants across the world.
+The European Employee Development Director was responsible for management and organisation development across Europe, including Eastern Europe and Russia.

-We have discussed how the company might gain value from the wide variety of national cultures that work together in his patch.
-He decided to offer some workshops that would increase intercultural awareness and understanding and to ask me to work with him to design them, though he would deliver them.
+We talked about how the company might gain value from the wide variety of national cultures that work together.
+The Director decided to offer workshops to increase intercultural awareness and understanding and asked me to work with him to design them, though he would deliver them.

-We spent half a day sharing our ideas about what might be in a workshop and agreeing the elements to include.
-Then I went away and produced a draft detailed design.
-We met again with the Learning and Development Manager and went through the design again improving and revising it and incorporating more ideas.
+We spent half a day sharing our ideas about what might be in a workshop and agreeing on the elements to include.
+Then I went away and produced a detailed draft design.
+We met again with the Learning and Development Manager and went through the plan again, improving and revising it and incorporating more ideas.
 Then I went away and produced another draft.
-After another iteration, he ran a short pilot workshop for eight people from four countries that went well and we got a few more ideas onhow to improve it still more.
+After another iteration, he ran a short pilot workshop for eight people from four countries that went well, and we got a few more ideas on how to improve it.

-He has now run an event in Hungary that was very well received.
-The design is fun, very interactive, simple to run and free of cultural bias.
-The design worked well across Europe, including Eastern Europe and Russia.
-We have used a similar process to design courses on Developing People and Developing Teams that have been very successful too.
+The first event in Hungary went well.
+The workshop was fun, very interactive, simple to run and free of cultural bias.
+The design worked equally well across Europe, including Eastern Europe and Russia.

+We used the same process to design and deliver exciting courses on Developing People and Developing Teams.

-This factual description may not capture the shared excitement we feel about working collaboratively and creatively and enjoying the process.
-Both of us know that the designs we produce are much better than any we could have produced separately.
+This factual description may not capture our shared excitement about working collaboratively and creatively and enjoying the process.
+We both know that the designs are much better than any we could have produced separately.

-Every time we do this our confidence increases.
 The gains to the organisation have already been very significant.
-The added value the consultancy work is high because delivery remains with the client.
+The added value of the consultancy work is high because delivery remains with the client.

 The exercises he used on the course are here.